tzhg/my-budget/README.md

   * Unique ID of transaction.
 * **date**: ***string***
   * Date of transaction in DD/MM/YYYY format.
+    The dates are required to be in ascending order to reduce errors.
 * **type**: ***string***
   * Type of transaction.
   * `Savings buying`: Records buying savings.